6 tips from French Touch Properties to select a good English primary school for your child…

 To guide you, French Touch Properties has put together a list of their best tips:

 - Always inquire about admission requirements of a school.
 They can be very specific, especially in faith based schools.

 - Always check how far from school you must live: you must be part of the “Catchment area” of the school in order to have a chance of being admitted.
 The catchment area of a school is often a very limited geographical area of a few blocks around the school, which can change from one year to the next depending on availability.

 - Always read the OFSTED report, an independent agency that inspects state schools.
 The best schools will be considered as “Outstanding”.
 This organization runs inspections roughly every 3 years and publishes a very detailed report

 - Remember application deadlines: applications are sent through the council of your borough (often via their website) and they are closed in January of the year preceding the beginning of school in September.
-So for the beginning of September 2016, registrations must be made before mid-January 2016.
+So for the beginning of a year, registrations must be made before mid-January of this year.

 - The Primary school starts at 4 years old (must be 4 years old on September 1).
 Before that, you can put your « loves » in a nursery school.